-While it’s possible to add cinnamon to our French Toast mix, we chose not to because we want the vanilla flavor to be unadulterated.
+While it’s possible to add cinnamon to our French Toast mix, we choose not to because we want the vanilla flavor to be unadulterated.
 You can add a ½ teaspoon of cinnamon if you prefer your French Toast to have a cinnamon accent.

 Buy vanilla beans from Amazon for this and other recipes.

 We use dark brown sugar in this recipe.
 While you certainly could use granulated white sugar instead, we find that brown sugar provides a richer flavor.

 As with most sweet dishes, salt provides a certain level of seasoning that amplifies the other flavors in the dish.
 A pinch should be more than enough in this recipe.

 We cook our Brioche French Toast in butter for maximum browning and ultimate flavor.
-You can use other fats like vegetable oil but the flavor just won’t be the same.
+You can use other fats like vegetable oil but the end result just won’t be the same.

-We chose to garnish our Brioche French Toast with strawberries and blueberries except when we choose to garnish our French toast with strawberries and banana slices.
+We choose to garnish our Brioche French Toast with strawberries and blueberries except when we choose to garnish our French toast with strawberries and banana slices.
 You can use any fruits you choose.
 Options include apples, kiwis, peaches, plums and raspberries as well as bananas, blueberries and strawberries.

 Typically produced in Vermont and Canada, maple syrup is a product usually served with Pancakes, French Toast and Waffles.
 Accordingly, it should be no surprise that we use maple syrup to finish our Brioche French Toast recipe.

 We like to use amber Grade A maple syrup in this and other recipes.
 Canadian cities like Montreal sell the sweet elixir in cans at local markets.
 In Lisbon, we consider ourselves lucky to have found bottles of Canadian maple syrup at a nearby grocery store.

 Buy a bottle of amber Grade A maple syrup from Amazon if you don’t have any in your pantry.